-When I wrote a post earlier this year about the family traditions we do throughout the entire year, I mentioned that one reason I love traditions is that I don’t have to reinvent the wheel every time a holiday rolls around.
+When I wrote a post last year about the family traditions we do throughout the entire year, I mentioned that one reason I love traditions is that I don’t have to reinvent the wheel every time a holiday rolls around.

 Maybe eight or nine years ago, we decided that crepes would be our Easter tradition and that every year we’d have an Easter brunch using this crepe recipe and then a whole host of filling options, both sweet and savory.